Deep Variational Network Toward Blind Image Restoration: Experimental Results

 \section{Experimental Results}

-In this section, we evaluate the effectiveness of our proposed method on three typical IR tasks, i.e., image denoising, image super-resolution, and JPEG image deblocking.
-We briefly denote our \textbf{V}ariational \textbf{I}mage \textbf{R}estoration \textbf{Net}work as VIRNet in the following.
+In this section, we evaluate the effectiveness of our proposed method on two typical IR tasks, namely image denoising and image super-resolution.
+We denote our \textbf{V}ariational \textbf{I}mage \textbf{R}estoration \textbf{Net}work as VIRNet for notation convenience in the following presentation.

-The weights of VIRNet were initialized according to~\cite{Saxe2014}.
-We cropped small patches with size $128\times 128$ for training images in denoising and JPEG deblocking tasks, and in super-resolution task we set the HR patch size as $96\times 96$.
-The Adam~\cite{Kingma2015} algorithm with mini-batch size 32 is adopted to optimize the network parameters.
-The initial learning rate is set as $2\times 10^{-4}$ and gradually decays with a factor $0.5$ until $3\times 10^{-6}$ after totally $8\times 10^5$ iterations.
-We use an adaptive gradient clipping strategy to stabilize the training.
-Specifically, we recorded the gradient norm of the network parameters of each iteration in current epoch, and calculated their mean as threshold to clip gradients in next epoch.